eezageeza1976/Space-Game/README.md

 First go at using sprites and basic explosion graphics.

 Still loads to do:
-Proper menu
+Proper menu.
-Quitting properly from the game back to menu
+Quitting properly from the game back to menu.
-Work out a better way of coding the menu run event Making other levels
+Work out a better way of coding the menu run event.
+Making other levels.
-WHat to do when all the stars have been collected (Currently the level just continues without finishing after all stars collected)
+WHat to do when all the stars have been collected (Currently the level just continues without finishing after all stars collected).